microsoft/mu_feature_config/SetupDataPkg/Docs/Overview/Overview.md

 - To change configuration on a target system, a user can open the relevant XML in Config Editor on their local workstation.
 - In the UI tool, the user can manipulate fields as desired to achieve target config.
-This can then be saved to a delta file, binary, or SVD.
+This can then be saved to a change file, binary, or SVD.
-- The delta file can be consumed as a configuration profile.
+- The change file can be consumed as a configuration profile.
 For more details see the [Profiles doc](../Profiles/Overview.md).
 - The variable list binary, saved in .vl format, can be applied to a running system via dmpstore in the EFI shell, or via [WriteConfVarListToUefiVars.py](../../Tools/WriteConfVarListToUefiVars.py).
 - The SVD can be applied to a running system via USB/serial via mu_feature_config's Conf App.
 - Changes to the XML itself will result in a change to the default configuration options of a platform.

-## UEFI Conf Application
+## UEFI Conf Shell Application

-### UEFI Conf App Overview
+### UEFI Conf Shell App Overview

 ![Conf App](Images/app_view_menu.png)